Certificate in Culinary Skills

 Academic and Career Skills - 5 credits

 Food Safety and Quality Assurance

 This one-year part-time programme combines college-based education in culinary operations with work-based learning in industry.

-The course will be delivered during the day-time over 2 to 2.5 days per week followed by a full-time work experience module.
+The course will be delivered during the day-time over 2 full days (Mondays and Tuesdays) per week followed by a full-time work experience module.

 This programme prepares graduates for a variety of roles in food preparation in hotels and restaurant and also in food retail including delicatessens, gastro pubs and catering outlets.

 Successful graduates can apply for entry onto the BA in Culinary Arts with the relevant exemptions.